 The NSF funded Grass Roots GK-12 Program provides MS and HS physical science and engineering teachers:

-Participation in 4-week summer program (July 9 – August 3, 2012) at Cornell University that includes:
+A 4-week summer program (July 9 – August 3, 2012) at Cornell University that includes:

-an original research project under the supervision of a GK-12 graduate student Fellow
+Participation in an original research project under the supervision of a GK-12 graduate student Fellow

-faculty lectures and lab tours regarding state-of-the-art renewable energy research (solar, biomass, fuel cells, batteries, and carbon capture strategies)
+Faculty lectures and lab tours regarding state-of-the-art renewable energy research (solar, biomass, fuel cells, batteries, and carbon capture strategies)

-developing renewable energy related hands-on modules for teaching MS physical science and/or HS conceptual science/chemistry/physics/engineering in collaboration with GK-12 graduate student Fellows
+Developing renewable energy-related hands-on modules for teaching MS physical science and/or HS conceptual science/chemistry/physics/engineering in collaboration with GK-12 graduate student Fellows

-a Cornell GK-12 graduate student fellow to spend time in your classroom over the course of the 2012/2013 school year (we should specify this better – not sure what to say about how much time) to a) share their love of science and renewable energy research with your students and b) present the energy modules created by the program
+Assistance from a Cornell GK-12 graduate student Fellow to spend time in your classroom over the course of the 2012/2013 school year for 10-20 classroom hours to a) share their love of science and renewable energy research with your students and b) present the energy modules created by the program in the classroom

-The suite of renewable energy modules to be created by the Grass Roots program will designed to fit into your NYS state mandated science/engineering curriculum and will be science process skill driven, consistent with the Next Generation Science Standards (NGSS) currently under development for K-12 education nationwide.
+The suite of renewable energy modules to be created by the Grass Roots program will be designed by these teacher-Fellow teams to fit into your NY state-mandated science/engineering curriculum and will be science process skill- driven, consistent with the Next Generation Science Standards (NGSS) currently under development for K-12 education nationwide.

 Teachers will be awarded a professional development certificate for the program participation hours or X graduate credits in X from Cornell University (however this needs to be stated – not sure how this will go).
 Tuition and fees are paid by the Grass Roots program.